-The trombone/euphonium student will be graded according to his ability to meet the expectations stated in the Philosophy and according to: 1) jury grade, 2) studio grade, and 3) participation in student recitals, guest artist and faculty recitals and presentations.
+Trombone/euphonium students will be graded according to their ability to meet the expectations stated in the Philosophy and according to: jury grade and studio grade, which includes participation in student recitals, guest artist and faculty recitals and presentations.

 JURY GRADE - 50% of semester grade

-Everyone enrolled at the 142 level or higher is required to give a jury performance at the conclusion of each semester of study.
-This requirement may be waived if the student gives a recital or other major performance on campus during a jury semester.
-The jury will also grant or deny degree recital approval and recommend that each student either advance to the next level of study or stay at the present level (or possibly regress to a lower level).
+Everyone enrolled at the 141 level or higher is required to give a jury performance at the conclusion of each semester of study.
+This requirement may be waived if the student gives a recital or other major performance as described in the ODU Student Handbook.
+The jury will also grant or deny degree recital approval and recommend each student either advance to the next level of study or stay at the present level, or possibly regress to a lower level.
 The jury examination:

 a. holds the student accountable for all materials and techniques covered in the course.